moka-guys/100K_exit_questionnaire/README.md

 ```
 This script reads in a json file named ????? listing valid reporter names which it uses to validate inputs.

-This script requires a json file with the API key, ????

 ## Testing

 Generating the Exit Questionnaire is covered by tests in tests_generate_eq.py